 Camera and lens combo:

-In addition to choosing a lens with a decent aperture, its also quite important to ensure that your lens choice allows you to frame your subject nicely at a suitable distance.
+In addition to choosing a lens with a decent aperture, it’s also quite important to ensure that your lens choice allows you to frame your subject nicely at a suitable distance.
 Get too close with a wider angle lens and you’ll start to create visual distortions such as enlarged noses.
-A classic portrait focal length is 85mm on a full frame sensor, or around 53mm on an APS-C sensor.
-If using a zoom lens, such as a 24-70mm, be sure that it’s capable of maintaining a decent aperture at its longer end.
+A classic portrait focal length is 85mm on a full-frame sensor, or around 53mm on an APS-C sensor.
+If using a zoom lens, such as a 24-70mm, be sure that it’s capable of maintaining a decent aperture at its long end.

 Getting the background right:

 Although I’ve talked about using a shallow depth of field to throw a background out of focus, your background will still be there and it should be as simple and uncluttered as possible, so as not to create too many distractions from the main event, your subject.
 On the other hand, the background can be an integral part of many corporate portraits, giving important clues as to the nature of the organisation or the status of the subject within a company, and so on.
 If you want to keep the background sharp, you’ll need to be even more careful about what it contains.

 As with any other kind of photography, always pay attention to the whole frame, particularly the edges, as its all too easy to put all of your concentration into the subject, thereby not noticing the fire extinguisher or the noticeboard in the background, which might spoil an otherwise great shot.
 It’s always worth scouting out suitable backgrounds before the shoot begins, if you can, or tidying up an area if it’s cluttered.
 Paying a little attention early on can save you a lot of time in post-production.

 Let there be light: